NDA II Application Information 2020

 2. Few of such commonly found defects/ailments are listed below :

 (e) Under Sized Chest

-NOTE: Permanent body tattoos are only permitted on an inner face of the forearm i.e. from inside of the elbow to the wrist and on the reverse side of palm/back (dorsal) side of hand/Permanent body tattoos on any other part of the body are not acceptable and candidates will be barred from further selection.
+NOTE: Permanent body tattoos are only permitted on the inner face of the forearm i.e. from inside of elbow to the wrist and on the reverse side of palm/back (dorsal) side of hand/Permanent body tattoos on any other part of the body are not acceptable and candidates will be barred from further selection.
 Tribes with tattoo marks on the face or body as per their existing custom and traditions will be permitted on a case to case basis.
 Comdt Selection Centre will be competent auth for clearing such cases.

 3. Civilian candidates appearing for all types of commission in the Armed Forces will be entitled to out-patients treatment from service sources at public expense for injuries sustained or diseases contracted during the course of their examination by the Selection Board.
 They will also be entitled to in-patient treatment at public expense in the Officer’s ward of a hospital provided—

 (a) the injury is sustained during the tests or,